tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 - NEW: UIPanel now shows a list of all of its draw calls and the widgets causing them.
 - NEW: Added a way to auto-normalize the depth hierarchy from the NGUI menu.
 - NEW: You can now hide explicit draw calls by collapsing the draw call fold-outs on the panel.
+- NEW: Sprite selection window now shows sprite names as well.
+- NEW: Atlas maker will now automatically sort the sprites, saving them in an alphabetical order.
 - FIX: CTRL+ and CTRL- now adjust all widgets under the selected object.
 - FIX: Labels will now again align vertically properly.
 - FIX: Atlas maker will now respect textures that were imported with a non-native size.